ben-manes/gradle-versions-plugin/README.md

 >   `--no-reject-out-of-bound-versions` as without it.

 > [!NOTE]
-> - A build already on a pre-release keeps seeing newer ones in the report.
-> - The `integration` revision is exempt, since every snapshot is a pre-release
->   and filtering there would leave that revision with nothing to report.
-> - A version ending in a commit hash counts as a pre-release, where at least
->   one character of the hash is `a-f`.
-A trailing run of digits stays a build
->   number, and a hash behind a `+` is build metadata.
+> - Newer pre-releases are still reported when the current version is itself a
+>   pre-release.
-> - A module whose repositories carry nothing but pre-releases, and not the
+> - A module with only pre-releases published, and the declared version no
->   version the build declares, has every candidate rejected and reports as
->   unresolved rather than as up to date.
+>   longer among them, is reported as unresolved rather than as up to date,
+>   since every candidate is rejected.
 > - The presence of a version catalog no longer changes whether a plugin
 >   versioned inline as a range in the `plugins` block is offered an upgrade
 >   past that range.
 The upgrade was withheld when an unused alias for the same plugin was